-- Add TLB shootdowns to provide correct behavior on multicore systems when the same page table is shared among multiple cores. - Add large, huge, and giant page support.
+- Add grow-up and grow-down regions-these automatically expand to allow for stacks to grow without limits. - Add TLB shootdowns to provide correct behavior on multicore systems when the same page table is shared among multiple cores. - Add large, huge, and giant page support.
 Make use of the multilevel paging structure so that regions that be mapped more efficiently.
-For example, if a region starts at an address that is a multiple of 2MB boundary, and its length is also a multiple of 2MB, then 2MB pages (3-level hierarchy) can be used instead of 4KB pages (4-level hierarchy). - Implement a user space.
-We already have a mechanism for loading position independent executables.
+For example, if a region starts at an address that is a multiple of 2MB boundary, and its length is also a multiple of 2MB, then 2MB pages (3-level hierarchy) can be used instead of 4KB pages (4-level hierarchy). - Add the ability to map file contents into an address space (i.e., implement mmap)